Jawbreaker (film): Plot

 Vylette becomes intoxicated with her new-found popularity, which has eclipsed Courtney's own.
-Courtney orders Vylette to learn her place, but Vylette vows that if Courtney does not watch her step, then she will reveal the truth behind Liz's death.
-In response, Courtney and Marcie post enlarged yearbook photos of Fern Mayo all over the school with the message "Who is Vylette" written on them, revealing Vylette's true identity and leaving her humiliated by the entire school.
-Julie takes pity on Fern and forgives her for being corrupted by Courtney.
+In retaliation, Courtney and Marcie post enlarged yearbook photos of Fern Mayo all over the school, revealing Vylette's true identity and leaving her humiliated.
+Julie sympathizes with Fern and forgives her for falling under Courtney's influence.

-Feeling no remorse for the lives she has destroyed, the heartless Courtney attends the senior prom with jock Dane Sanders.
-Meanwhile, Julie is at home going through a bag of Liz's belongings that were given to her.
-Upon finding a recordable greeting card she was fiddling with when Courtney was faking Liz's death scene, Julie discovers it has recorded Courtney's admission to the killing.
-Armed with this evidence, Julie, Fern and Zack hurry to the prom.
+While Courtney attends the senior prom with jock Dane Sanders, Julie is at home going through a bag of Liz's belongings that were given to her by Liz's mother.
+Julie finds the recordable birthday card which Courtney was holding after putting Liz's body in her bed, and discovers the card recorded Courtney's admission to killing Liz.
+Armed with this evidence, Julie, Fern, and Zach travel to the prom to expose her.

-When Dane and Courtney are announced as Prom King and Queen, Zack sneaks backstage and broadcasts the card's message over the sound system.
-Disgusted, Dane quickly abandons Courtney while Marcie hides under a table.
-Horrified that her scheme has unraveled, Courtney tearfully races for the exit as the rest of the furious students pelt her with corsages and call her a murderer.
+When Dane and Courtney are announced as prom king and queen, Zach secretly broadcasts the card's message over the sound system, revealing the truth behind Liz's death.
+Dane quickly abandons Courtney while Marcie hides under a table.
+With her crimes now exposed, Courtney flees as the rest of the angered students pelt her with corsages and call her a murderer.
 Julie snaps a picture of her former friend's anguished face to immortalize the occasion.